Areas of Focus

 There is a significant unmet need for drug discovery across the spectrum of central nervous system (CNS) disorders.
 Advances in human iPSC cell models, biomarker research techniques, and a new understanding of the contribution of the immune system have led to a renewed interest in neuroscience drug discovery.

-While innovators are keen to rise to the challenge, their success is still impeded by a lack of adequate support in a number of key areas:
+While innovators are keen to rise to the challenge, their success is still impeded by a lack of adequate support in a number of key areas.
+Through our laboratory capabilities and leadership of strategic partnerships, we aim to help with:

 - Accessing predictable in vitro and in vivo cell models